Sunflower, Circles Block #9

 Decision time: Point UP? (top photo) or Wedge UP?

 Before attaching the circle, make sure you’ve popped out all your interior papers.
+In the photo above, I’m using a stiletto tool to loosen the glue.
 I leave in the outer wedges as it’s easier to appliqué the circle onto the backing with those outer papers in.
 I take them out one by one, or you can just leave them all in until you cut away the backing, then pop them out.

 I decided Point UP.
 I’ve pinned down the circle, and after hand appliquéing it on, I’ll cut 1/4″ away from the appliqué line, and cut off the backing to be used for another project.